 - to abstain from any sexual activities which pose pregnancy risks, or abstain from all partnered sex with people who can become pregnant

 - to have a vasectomy, and/or

-- to cooperate with your partner in whatever method they are using.
+- to cooperate with your partner in whatever method or methods they are using.